jupyterhub/jupyterhub/docs/source/rbac/scopes.md

   +++

 - `<resource>:<subresource>` \
   The {ref}`vertically filtered <vertical-filtering-target>` scopes provide access to a subset of the information granted by the `<resource>` scope.
-E.g., the scope `users:servers` allows for accessing user servers only.
+E.g., the scope `users:activity` only provides permission to post user activity.
   +++

 - `<resource>!<object>=<objectname>` \